zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 You might, for example, be having an argument with your girlfriend, and your girlfriend says something or demands something of y ou and you don’t want to do it.
 You might say, “I’m out of here,” meaning I’m l eaving.
 However, it’s a very serious thing to say in that situation.
 You might b e saying, “I want to break up with you,” or you might be saying that you want to end the relationship.
 It normally is less serious than that, however.
 It nor mally means that you are leaving.

-Sometimes it could mean simply that you are going t o leave without any sense that the current situation is a bad one.
+Sometimes it could mean simply that you are going to leave without any sense that the current situation is a bad one.
 Someone ma y end a meeting by saying, “Okay, well, I have another appointment, so I’m out  of here” – I’m leaving here right now.

 Now let’s listen to the dialogue, this time at a normal speed.